tytydraco/yessleep/out/I_married_and_killed_my_now_exwife_I_dont_regret_it_one_bit.md

 I shrugged.
 “I dunno.
 Did they go out?”

 I think Ben was waiting for me to give him a reason to find Harry.
-I couldn't give him one without going against the Song family, and putting myself in danger.
+I couldn't give him one without going against her  family, and putting myself in danger.

 The boy scoffed.
 “Whatever, Thea,” he stood up.
 “Tell that bastard I never want to see him again,” he mumbled, staggering out of the kitchen.